nyx-project/vyhub-documentation/docs/guide/adverts.md

 ## Interval

 The interval is the time between two adverts.
-The interval can be change in the config file of the game integration.
+The interval can be changed in the config file of the game integration.

 ## Prefix
 A prefix is printed before every line.
 The prefix can be changed in the config file of the game integration.